-The third edition is complete and will also be part of the Wiley-IS&T Series in Imaging Science and Technology.
+The third edition is also part of the Wiley-IS&T Series in Imaging Science and Technology.
 It includes updates, new figures, and new chapters on novel approaches to appearance modeling.
-As mentioned above, it will be available in August, 2013.
-You can pre-order now!!!
+It also includes treatments of HDR color appearance and new approaches to appearance scaling.

 Draft Table of ContentsHere is a PDF file containing the draft table of contents of Color Appearance Models, 2nd Ed.
 Significant changes from the first edition are given in red text.

 Example Calculations and Functions (MS Excel & IDL)A Microsoft Excel spreadsheet with example calculations of several appearance models presented in the book is available.
 It is provided with no warranty, implied or otherwise, or support.
 It includes CIECAM97s, a proposed revision of CIECAM97s, and CIECAM02.
+Most recently (2021), CAM16 was added.
+It will most likely be published as a CIE model (perhaps named CIECAM16) sometime in 2021 or 2022.
 (Last Updated: July 25, 2014) A similar spreadsheet for CIECAM02 forward and inverse examples was written and contributed by Eric Walowit and Grit O'Brien.
-(Last Updated: Feb.
-12, 2008)
+(Last Updated: May 3, 2021)